 3. Animal welfare

-If someone comes up and offers you the chance to ride an elephant, gawk at a monkey on a chain, take a selfie with a tiger, etc – basically anything the animal wouldn’t typically be into in the wild – that animal is probs being exploited.
+If someone comes up and offers you the chance to ride an elephant, gawk at a monkey on a chain, take a selfie with a tiger, etc – basically anything the animal wouldn’t typically be into in the wild – that animal is probably being exploited.
 We discourage ALL our passengers from participating in anything that exploits wild or domestic/working animals.
 In 2014, our sister company Intrepid Travel banned elephant rides – we’re 100% with them on that and did the same.
 We also recently joined forces with the Blood Lions crew, so we’ll never knowingly work with anyone offering lion walks, cub petting or any other interactive activities that contribute to the cycle of breeding and exploitation of lions in Africa.
-Check out our animal welfare guidelines if you're ever unsure.

 4. Be green